Cold sore treatment

 - difficulty breathing

-- flushing, itchy skin
+- flushing, itching skin

 - low blood pressure causing collapse